- Home

 When projects have the potential to affect historic properties or cultural resources, specialized experience and knowledge is critical.
 Through it all, our specialized teams help keep your project moving.

-Our archaeologists and other professional staff bring their know-how and attention to detail to all phases of work in cultural resources — from selecting sites that avoid historic properties to obtaining historic preservation construction clearances and developing measures to mitigate your project’s impact.
+Our cultural resources specialists bring their know-how and attention to detail to all phases of work in cultural resources — from selecting sites that avoid historic properties to obtaining historic preservation construction clearances and developing measures to mitigate your project’s effects.
 Our research and fieldwork help you comply with federal and state requirements.

-Your projects range from new highways and bridges to the routing of transmission lines and pipelines to constructing renewable energy facilities.
-This often means surveying and siting in hard-to-reach areas and potentially crossing historically significant land, archaeological sites and culturally significant landscapes.
+We have project experience spanning a variety of project types, including new highways, rail, bridges, transmission lines, pipelines, renewable energy and industrial facilities.
+These projects often require surveying and siting in hard-to-reach areas and potentially crossing historically significant landscapes, archaeological sites, traditional cultural places and architectural resources.
 These locations, known collectively as cultural resources, are important to protect — but they don’t have to get in the way of your project and your schedule.

 Among our services:

-- Cultural resource surveys: Gathering information to determine the best path forward for your project, documenting and evaluating the affected cultural resources with an eye on local, state and national history.
+- Cultural resource surveys: Gathering information to determine the optimal path forward for your project, documenting and evaluating the affected cultural resources with an eye on local, state and national history.

-- Historic preservation: Providing archival research, historic analysis and resource documentation to help your project comply with local, state and federal regulations, including section 106 of the National Historic Preservation Act (NHPA) and Section 106 and Section 4(f) of the Department of Transportation Act.
+- Architectural surveys and assessments: We offer archival research, historical analysis, and documentation and assessment services of the built environment.
+These services assist your project comply with local, state and federal regulations, including compliance with Section 106 of the National Historic Preservation Act (NHPA) and Section 4(f) of the Department of Transportation Act.

-- Evaluation and mitigation: Determining if cultural resources identified within your project area meet criteria for eligibility for the National Register of Historic Places (NRHP), using a range of techniques from low-tech excavations to 3D scanning and ground-penetrating radar.
+- Evaluation and mitigation: Determining if cultural resources identified within your project area meet criteria for the National Register of Historic Places (NRHP) eligibility, using a range of techniques from low-tech excavations to 3D scanning and ground-penetrating radar.

 We do extensive research into the background of your project to identify red flags early in the planning stages, leaving multiple avoidance options open during the planning process.
 Through the use of state and federal databases, historic maps and historic aerial photographs, historic documents, soils surveys, LIDAR survey data, and other sources, we help you plan a project that will have a minimal impact on surrounding cultural resources.
 Above all else, we keep your project headed in the right direction.